Permafrost/Tundra/README.md

   be greater than or equal to 1.
 The more times `$service` is invoked, the more reliable the resulting statistics will be (in other words, the more samples the better).
+* `$raise?` is an optional boolean flag which when `true` will halt the benchmark immediately upon encountering the first exception thrown by `$service`, and rethrows it.
+Defaults to `false`.

 #### Outputs: